kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

     interface MyValidValidatorFactory : ValidatorFactory<String?>
     ```

-3) Register the inheritor of `ValidatorFactory` as a component:
+3. Register the `ValidatorFactory` as a component:

 ===! ":fontawesome-brands-java: `Java`"